 Prohibition on the Use of Reputation Risk

-The Federal Reserve Board proposes to prohibit the use of reputation risk in supervisory assessments, aligning with Executive Order 14331.
-This reduces regulatory burden for money transmitters and MSBs, but may require updates to compliance policies.
+The Federal Reserve Board proposes to codify the elimination of reputation risk from its supervisory framework, effective upon finalization.
+This change reduces regulatory burden for money transmitters and MSBs by removing reputation-based enforcement actions, but requires no immediate action until the rule is finalized.

 Aforeworn detected this change in the Money Services & Money Transmitters space on July 6, 2026 and published this briefing so affected operators are forewarned rather than caught off guard.
 It is rated Low urgency.
 Money transmitters, MSBs, payment processors, crypto firms, remittance providers, fintech wallets should confirm how it applies to their specific situation before acting.
-There is a time constraint attached: Comment period ends 60 days after publication in Federal Register (approx. August 24, 2026).
-Final rule effective date TBD..
+There is a time constraint attached: Final rule expected within 12 months; no current deadline..
 Acting after that point can mean penalties, a lapsed licence, or lost eligibility — exactly the kind of surprise Aforeworn exists to prevent.
 Aforeworn monitors Money Services & Money Transmitters continuously and turns every detected change into a plain-English briefing like this one, so you always know first.
 Forewarned is forearmed.

 What changed